DrugLib.com — Drug Information Portal

 The treatment regimens described below are based on those used in controlled clinical trials of clomipramine in 520 adults, and 91 children and adolescents with OCD.
 During initial titration, clomipramine should be given in divided doses with meals to reduce gastrointestinal side effects.
 The goal of this initial titration phase is to minimize side effects by permitting tolerance to side effects to develop or allowing the patient time to adapt if tolerance does not develop.

-Because both clomipramine and its active metabolite, desmethylclomipramine, have long elimination half-lives, the prescriber should take into consideration the fact that steady-state plasma levels may not be achieved until 2 to 3 weeks after dosage change (see CLINICAL PHARMACOLOGY).
-Therefore, after initial titration, it may be appropriate to wait 2 to 3 weeks between further dosage adjustments.
+Because both CMI and its active metabolite, DMI, have long elimination half-lives, the prescriber should take into consideration the fact that steady-state plasma levels may not be achieved until 2 to 3 weeks after dosage change (see CLINICAL PHARMACOLOGY).
+Therefore, after initial titration, it may be appropriate to wait 2-3 weeks between further dosage adjustments.

 Initial Treatment/Dose Adjustment (Adults)